our promises

 • We do not tolerate sexism, racism, transphobia, homophobia, ableism or other forms of discrimination.

-• We are privileged to choose which individuals, businesses and organizations we collaborate with, and we endeavour to avoid working with those who intentionally or unintentionally cause harm based on the body a person lives in.
+• We are privileged to choose which individuals, businesses and organizations we collaborate with, and we endeavour to avoid working with those who intentionally or unintentionally cause harm based on the body a person is in.

 Beyond equity, towards justice